psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall return an invalid_client error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;
 1. shall require redirect URIs to use the https scheme;

-    **NOTE**: The Financial API server may limit the scopes for the purpose of not implementing certain APIs.
+    **NOTE**: The Financial-grade API server may limit the scopes for the purpose of not implementing certain APIs.

     **NOTE**: Section 4.1.3 of [RFC6749] does not provide guidance regarding `code reuse`, but this document provides limitation on `code reuse` in Section 3.1.3.2 of [OIDC].